Learn How To Get Your Dog To Behave With These Basic Dog Training Commands

 Come when called is an extremely important behavior, so there are a few extra points for the behavior to be effective.

-In my opinion, this is by far the most important basic command to master.
+This is by far one of the most important basic command to master.

-You hear about dogs getting loose all the time, and you want to make sure he will come back to you right when you call him back.
+You hear about dogs getting loose all the time, and you want to make sure he will come back to you right when you call him.